UoW-CPC/cfg-emgum-api/README.md

 How to use APIs:

-Please refer to API specification in Content Server
+Please refer to API specification version 0.5 in Content Server